 1: This is one of the reasons true computer-generated random numbers are so important.
 If the generated key could be predicted, it loses its security.

 2: Or something else to prove you are you.
-Even if you don’t specify your password specifically, you’ve specified enough for Windows to be able to proceed with our example.
+In our example, even if you don’t specify your password specifically, you’ve specified enough for Windows to be able to proceed.

 I didn’t see any specific instructions on how to change a BitLocker password.
 Is that do-able without decrypting the drive?
 Does it make a difference whether the drive is UEFI controlled or not?
 Thanks!